Baudin999/blog/_posts/2023-08-24-scrum-is-bad.md

 I know, after a rant about [inheritance](https://baudin999.github.io/blog/2023/08/24/inheritance-is-bad.html), I now have the gall to rant about [Scrum](https://www.agilealliance.org/glossary/scrum/).
-I promise you that the only thing I am interrested in, is simplicity.
+I promise you that the only thing I am interested in, is simplicity.
 I like it when: *Good engineers are left to do what they are good at!*

 For me Scrum is the antithesis of that.
-Scrum prefers a process over the result and Scrum pretends to fit onto and into any software organisation\*.
+Scrum prefers a process over the result and Scrum pretends to fit onto and into any software organization\*.
 Transitioning from the early 90s, when Jeff Sutherland and Ken Schwaber were influenced by Takeuchi and Nonaka's analogy of high-performing teams to a game of rugby, Scrum emerged as an answer to the limitations of traditional project management.
 Its structure promised agility, adaptability, and results.
 And for a time, it seemed to deliver just that.